Pacific Spaceport Complex – Alaska: Launch facilities

 The Kodiak spaceport has two launch pads with a mission control center that includes 64 workstations with high-speed communications and data links.
 There is a clean room for preparing satellites for launch, a fully enclosed 17-story-tall rocket assembly building and two independent range and telemetry systems.
 The complex sits on 3700 acre of state-owned land.
-Launch pad 1 is designed for orbital launches, while launch pad 2 is intended for sub-orbital flights.
+Launch pad 1 is designed for orbital launches, while launch pad 2 is intended for sub-orbital launches.

-In 2010, Alaska Aerospace Corp. had a concept plan for a third launch pad to be built, which could allow the facility to support quick launches of satellites: under 24 hours to launch from "go ahead".
+In 2010, Alaska Aerospace Corp. developed a concept plan for a third launch pad, which would allow the facility to support quick launches of satellites: under 24 hours to launch from "go ahead".

 Launch history

 The first orbital launch from the PSCA was an Athena I rocket which carried out the Kodiak Star mission for NASA and the Space Test Program, launching Starshine 3, Sapphire, PCSat, and PICOSatS on 30 September 2001.